KIT-BIS/json-nets/README.md

 ## Acknowlegment

-The project Scope3transparent is supported by the Federal Ministry forEconomic Affairs and Climate Action (BMWK) as part of the National Climate Initiative on the basis of a decision by the German Bundestag.
+The project Scope3transparent is supported by the Federal Ministry for Economic Affairs and Climate Action (BMWK) as part of the National Climate Initiative on the basis of a decision by the German Bundestag.